kashifo/kashifo/README.md

-# Hi World!
-I'm Kashif,
+# Hello World!
+This is Kashif,
-## Software Developer, Esp Android Native & Flutter.
+## Technologist, Software & Product Enthusiast, Coding Hobbyist.

 - 🌱 Passionate about Tech and Software from an early age, started coding as a hobby at the age of 15 by developing several hobby projects